Squallium/kubernetes-at-home/apps/vault/README.md

 Then you can finally log in using the root token you saved before:

 Now let's create an engine and a test secret for testing ArgoCD and the external secrets which will be the only addon not manage by ArgoCD because in ArgoCD configurations like clusters or repo are manage by kubernetes secrets.

 Go to "Secrets Engines" and enable the "KV" engine.
-In path you can put "secret" in maximun number of versions at lesat 2.
-Then create a new secret
+1. In path you can put "secret" in maximun number of versions at lesat
+2. Then create a new secret "myapp/api-key" and add "api_key" as "abcd1234" and "username" as "admin"
+3.